zwiebert/tronferno-mcu/docs/ftron_data_format.md

 Simple messages like up/down/stop are are encoded into 5 bytes.
 If you counted 6 bytes in log output ... yes its really 6, but the 6th contains just a check-sum of that 5 bytes.
 You may have looked at the data, which actually is sent via 443 MHz, and it looks much more than just 6 bytes ... ok, there really are 12 words of 10bit.
 The lower 8bit of each word pair is identical to one of the 6 bytes  (word 0/1 = byte 0, word 2/3 = byte 1, ...  word 10/11 = byte 6).
 The 2 extra bit in each word contain bit parity and indicate if a word is odd or even-numbered.  ... so its really only 5 data bytes.
 These contain all the addressing info:
 ```
- bytes 0,1,2: this is the adressfield which contains the 3 byte device ID
+ bytes 0,1,2: this is the address-field which contains the 3 byte device ID
  byte 3 high nibble: A counter which may increment with each button press
  byte 3 low nibble: member number (or type of sender if not sent by central unit)
- byte 4 high nibble: group nunber
+ byte 4 high nibble: group number
  (byte 4 low  nibble: used for message content)
 ```

-Explaining Group and Member nunber
+Explaining Group and Member number
 ==================================
 The central unit uses group/member numbers to control shutters independently.
 The central unit 2411 lets you configure 7 groups each having up to 7 members.
 You can assign multiple motors to a single Group/Member combo, but not one motor to multiple Group/Member combinations.
 So group=1/member=1 could address all windows in a room if you want.
 But group=1/member=1 and group=2/member=1 can never address the same motor.